 - Closed in: April 2017

-- Funding: From the commencement, the start-up had raised total $ 170,000 from LetsVenture, a platform that connects startups with angels through online.
+- Funding: From the commencement, the start-up had raised a total $ 170,000 from LetsVenture, a platform that connects startups with angels through online.

 The startup was a platform recommending the payments made through debit, credit, prepaid cardholders, and for mobile wallet users to save some money every time using cards, the startup notifies whenever decent offers and rewards available on their cards without giving their any sensitive information.
-The platform gathers the valid card or wallet for a payment, based on several factors, including card and wallet features, ongoing offers, cash-backs, discounts, surcharge waivers, earning, redemption and conversion of reward points using cards, and their fee structure.
+The platform gathers the valid card or wallet for payment, based on several factors, including card and wallet features, ongoing offers, cash-backs, discounts, surcharge waivers, earning, redemption and conversion of reward points using cards, and their fee structure.

 Startup plays a crucial role in the development of the economy.
 Startups contribute a major share in the structure of the economy of any country.
 Startups produce work and help in a way to overcome the employment need of the nation.
 Although Cardback had 2-10 employees, according to LinkedIn, still there was a lot of workforce behind the picture working.